 - Refundable deposit (Physical system only): $200

-- One month use of preparatory or maintenance program: $33 (subject to change in November 2020.)
+- One month use of prep. or maintenance program, if required: $45

 Delivery fees are approximately $56 express for the physical system, for those who are unable to collect from clinic (Sunshine Coast or Brisbane).

 For more information on the research and impacts of the SSP, please investigate the research links below:

 - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4117928/ (In this article, the SSP is referred to as the Listening Project Protocol – its original name.)